AeroLink/AeroLink-source/README.md

 # AeroLink-source

-AeroLink - Freight Management System
+   AeroLink - Freight Management System is an Enterprise Information System built to be a project study of using Agile   Methodology in developing Enterprise Information Systems

 # Synapse DB Operations Framework